 Measurement needs to focus on value, not velocity

 Burn-down charts and velocity are great tools for driving improved work rate and better estimation and planning, but do not provide the right focus for product success and business adoption.
-Evidence Based Measurement (EBM) is a set of ideas developed by Ken Schwaber that encourages organizations to focus on delivering ‘value’.
+Evidence Based Management (EBM) is a set of ideas developed by Ken Schwaber that encourages organizations to focus on delivering ‘value’.
 EBM concentrates on three dimensions, current value, time to market and ability to innovate.
 By considering value, not only does this change the relationship between the Scrum Teams, their Product Owner and stakeholders, but also encourages a change to backlog items, prioritization, reporting and even Sprint Reviews.

 Done is really done, not almost done